Italian landing helicopter dock Trieste

-The LHD Trieste is a multi-purpose landing helicopter dock (LHD) of the Italian Navy.
-The ship replaced the aircraft carrier Giuseppe Garibaldi and is the largest vessel in the Italian fleet.
+Trieste is a multi-purpose landing helicopter dock (LHD) of the Italian Navy.
+The ship replaced the aircraft carrier and is the largest vessel in the Italian fleet.
 She was ordered as part of the 2014–2015 naval program and was built at the Castellammare di Stabia shipyards of Fincantieri.
 On 7 December 2024, the ship was commissioned at the Italian Navy's base in Livorno.

 Project and construction

 As part of the units planned under the 2014–2015 naval law, the new multi-role/multi-function amphibious ship has a full load displacement of approximately 38,000 tons and an overall length of about 245 m, making it the largest unit in the fleet.
 It features two distinct islands, the first (at the bow) for navigation and the second (at the stern) for the management and control of flight operations.
 This configuration serves a triple purpose, providing a greater visual range, more space on the flight deck, and a more efficient management of various activities.

 The flight deck has a length of 230 m and a width of 36 m, with a total of nine spots for aircraft.
 It is equipped with two 15 by 15 m aircraft elevators with a maximum capacity of 42 tons.